mmoallemi99/moso-vue/README.md

 ### Installation
 Run `yarn install` or `npm install` to install the dependencies.

-If you want to use [axios](https://axios.nuxtjs.org) to fetch content from an API, you can use the example file `api.json.example` by typing `cp api.json.example api.json`.
+If you want to use [axios](https://axios.nuxtjs.org) to fetch content from an API, you can use the example file `api.config.js.example` by typing `cp api.config.js.example api.config.js` in your favorite terminal.

 ### Scripts
 Since this project is built with Nuxt, you have the following scripts at hand: